 Like driving on a multilane highway, using antibiotics appropriately can be complex.
 But like driving, it’s made easier by following some basic evidence based rules, while unexpected events may intervene to change the route.

 this post updated October 28, 2022

-Experts consider as many as 50% of the antibiotics prescribed in the United States unnecessary or inappropriate.
-This causes
+As many as 50% of the antibiotics prescribed in the United States may be unnecessary or inappropriate.
+This contributes to

 - antibiotic resistance ,

 - avoidable side effects of the drugs, and

 The best source of medical advice for you personally is your own doctor, or one who talks to and examines you.